Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

   3. **mask_weared_incorrect** : if the person is wearing a mask but it does not cover this face properly The images used for training this model are taken from the [Kaggle Dataset](https://www.kaggle.com/andrewmvd/face-mask-detection).
 There are a few more images used for testing the model which were scraped from the net.

-We have used the faster_rcnn_inception_v2 model for training the Face Mask Detector.

 **The steps for building this model are:**
   1. Installing tensorflow-gpu and Anaconda distribution.